scramjetorg/scramjet-core/docs/string-stream.md

 <a name="StringStream+split"></a>

 ### stringStream.split(splitter) ↺
-Splits the string stream by the specified regexp or string
+Splits the string stream by the specified RegExp or string

 **Kind**: instance method of [<code>StringStream</code>](#StringStream)
 **Chainable**